software-students-fall2024/4-containers-straighta-1/machine-learning-client/readme.txt

     database: ml_database
     collection: analysis_results

-Backend must import process_img from ml_client.py
+Backend must import process_image from ml_client.py
-    - process_img(image_data) requires image data from upload
+    - process_image(image_data) requires image data from upload
     - Note: ml_database will be in same cluster with database for uploads.
     -   cluster: # for a mongodb cluster